Teawase/blue-protocol-checklist/README.md

 - **Responsive Design:** Flexbox layout stacks sections vertically on mobile (<900px); tasks reflow from 2-column grid to full-width.
 - **Color-Coded UI:** Tasks use distinct backgrounds for quick visual grouping.
 - **Animations & Feedback:** Smooth transitions for task hovers, counter updates (fade/slide), and progress fills.
-- **Dynamic Page Title:** Updates to "Blue Protocol: Star Resonance Checklist (Day #X)" based on how many days have been since launch with a toggle for Global or SEA region; also shows progress percentages (e.g., "Daily 50% | Weekly 75%").
+- **Dynamic Page Title:** Updates to "Blue Protocol: Star Resonance Checklist (Day #X)" based on how many days it has been since launch with a toggle for Global or SEA region; also shows progress percentages (e.g., "Daily 50% | Weekly 75%").
 - **Current Server Time:** Toggles between Global and SEA time by clicking the server time display.
 - **Version Display:** Shows current version with a clickable link to releases and tooltip for last updated time.
 - **Accessibility Features:**